cjyuan/cyf-notes/ITP-Onboarding-PR.md

 If formatting is not working in VS Code, check your code for syntax errors and resolve them before running the formatter again.

 ---
+Could you look up the benefits of using a code formatter?
+I strongly recommend following this [guide](https://github.com/CodeYourFuture/Module-Onboarding/blob/main/practical_guide.md) to enable VS Code's "Format on Save" option or use its "Format Document" command.
+This will help ensure your code is consistently formatted and easier to read and maintain.

+---

 Providing meaningful `alt` text is important because it ensures images are accessible to people using screen readers and also helps when images fail to load, giving users essential context about the content or function of the image.